centreon/centreon-stream-connector-scripts/modules/docs/google/bigquery/bigquery.md

   my_param = "my_value"
 }

--- create a new instance of the google oauth param module local test_bq = sc_bq.new(params, test_logger)
+-- create a new instance of the google bigquery module local test_bq = sc_bq.new(params, test_logger)
 ```